Sony hack puts Japan's Abe in bind over North Korea abductee talks

 Japanese Prime Minister Shinzo Abe has made finding answers to the fate of the Japanese citizens abducted decades ago to help train North Korean spies a signature issue of his political career.

-"The abduction issue ... forces Abe to make a decision whether to go along with the United States, even at the expense of antagonizing North Korea," said Sophia University professor Koichi Nakano.
+"The abduction issue ... forces Abe to make a decision whether to go along with the United States, even at the expense of antagonising North Korea," said Sophia University professor Koichi Nakano.

 The Sony hacking, however, could end up giving Abe a face-saving excuse to end the talks if they aren't yielding results.